 For the gas kick simulation, we follow the hypothesis that the seismicity caused by the initial stimulations breached a seal to an overpressurized gas reservoir.
-In order to initiate the kick, we assume a sudden large change in permeability (from 10^{-22} m2 to 10^{-15} m2) in the fault core right below the caprock (at a depth of 4.5 km).
-This enables the gas to pressurize the fracture zone and the bottom-hole (i.e., the fracture zone/well intersection), where the pressure starts to increase after about two hours (modeled curve in Fig. 8).
-We do not intend to completely fit the pressure curve measured in St. Gallen, because our high permeability approach used for the well does not cover the physics of gas lifting, dynamic pressures and pipe friction, which can play an important role during a kick (e.g., Pan et al., 2018).
-Instead, we focus on approximately matching the overpressure at the bottom-hole and the timing of the gas kick.
-Since the pressure monitoring tool at the well bottom could not be retrieved after the gas kick and well control measures (T. Bloch, pers. comm., 7 September 2019), we have to reconstruct the pressure change over time from the available wellhead pressure P{wh} and injection data.
+In order to initiate the kick, we assume a sudden large change in permeability (from 10^{-22} to 10^{-15} m2) in the fault core right below the caprock (at a depth of 4.5 km).
+This enables the gas to pressurize the fracture zone and the bottom hole (i.e., the fracture zone/well intersection), where the pressure starts to increase after about 2 h (modeled curve in Fig. 8).
+We do not intend to completely fit the pressure curve measured in St. Gallen, because our high-permeability approach used for the well does not cover the physics of gas lifting, dynamic pressures, and pipe friction, which can play an important role during a kick (e.g., Pan et al., 2018).
+Instead, we focus on approximately matching the overpressure at the bottom hole and the timing of the gas kick.
+Since the pressure monitoring tool at the well bottom could not be retrieved after the gas kick and well control measures (Thomas Bloch, personal communication, 7 September 2019), we have to reconstruct the pressure change over time from the available wellhead pressure $P{\rm wh}$ and injection data.
 The gas kick occurred shortly after the release by the operating crew of some gas that had accumulated in the annulus ($\Delta P \simeq 0.6$ MPa).
 After closing the well, the pressure rapidly increased to 8 MPa, then slowly rose to about 9 MPa (Fig. 8).
 At this point, the well was partially gas-filled and the weight of the fluid column was therefore below the hydrostatic equilibrium.
-During the injection of fresh water to combat the gas kick, the overpressure dropped to a plateau of 3 MPa shortly after the amount of injected water corresponded to the volume
+During the injection of fresh water to combat the gas kick, the overpressure dropped to a plateau of 3 MPa shortly after the amount of injected water corresponded to the volume of the borehole $(V{\rm bh} = 260 \,\mathrm{m}^3; \mathrm{Fig. 8})$.
+Subsequently, since continuing water injection would not reduce the pressure further, the borehole was probably almost completely water-filled again (i.e., in hydrostatic equilibrium).
+Therefore, the overpressure at the bottom hole caused by the gas may have approximately corresponded to the wellhead pressure of the plateau, i.e., about 3 MPa.
+Since we cannot rule out that the well was still partially filled with gas, this value is assumed to be a maximum overpressure that could have been caused by the gas.
+For the simulation, the bottom hole pressure reaches a steady plateau of ca. 2.4 MPa after about 10 h, which is similar to the value of the reconstructed bottom hole overpressure (note that injection is not modeled here).
+The well could finally be killed $(P{wh} = 0)$ by the injection of dense $(\rho_m = 1320 \text{ kg m}^{-3}) \text{ K}2\text{CO}3$ -based drilling fluid (Alber and Backers, 2015; Naef, 2015, and references therein).
+Assuming a fully fluid-filled borehole, a drilling mud injection volume of $V{\rm m} = 100 \,{\rm m}^3$ (Alber and Backers, 2015, and references therein), and a water density of $\rho{\rm w} = 1000 \, \rm kg \, m^{-3}$, the average fluid density can be calculated as which results in a pressure of about 42 MPa at a depth of 3.8 km.
+This corresponds to an overpressure of approximately 5 MPa with respect to the initial undisturbed reservoir pressure, which is indeed sufficient to prevent gas with an overpressure of 3 MPa from entering the well.